psychon-night/blinky/README.md

-# capslockKey-blinkity
+# Blinkity Project
-A stupid library to enable morse blinking of the keyboard's Shift Lock key
+A silly library to allow the capslock key's LED to output morse code

 ## Using the Library